• Published April 19, 2024

 2. The feedback is too vague.

 Steer clear of generalized, clichéd catchphrases.
-If you want to really encourage someone to repeat productive behavior, you have to let them know what they did so they can keep doing it.
+If you want to really encourage someone to repeat productive behavior, tell them what they did so they can keep doing it.

 3. The feedback speaks for others.